Your mind is probably racing with many questions, and that’s ok. You are not alone.

 Counsellors may come from a variety of backgrounds and some may even have a masters or doctoral degree from counselling programs, however, may not have training in the assessment or treatment in mental, emotional and developmental concerns.
 Counsellors are not regulated under the Health Professions Act.

 I’m not sure my child/teen needs to see a psychologist.
 How can I tell?

-Dr. Jennie would be happy to answer any questions or concerns you may have with your child or teen.
-If you are unsure what your next step to take is, don’t hesitate to call Dr. Jennie for a chat to determine if her service is right for you and your family.
+Dr. Jennie and her team would be happy to answer any questions or concerns you may have with your child or teen.
+If you are unsure what your next step to take is, do not hesitate to call Dr. Jennie Psychology Group’s front desk to determine if her or her team’s services is right for you and/or your family.

 Do you see Adult Patients?

 Yes, we offer therapy for adults and couples, from ages 18 and up.